Return Persistence: Do Numerai's Winners Keep Winning?

 Rank Quintile Transitions

-Bucket all models into rank quintiles on a given date, then check which quintile they occupy 90 days later.
+Bucket all models into MMC quintiles in one round, then check which quintile they occupy 50 rounds later.
 Perfect persistence would put 100% on the diagonal.
 Pure randomness would put 20% everywhere.

 Top-100 Half-Life